asco0145/IDEA9103_CreativeCodingProject/README.md

 # IDEA9103_CreativeCodingProject
-This is the individual task.
+This file explains the approach to the individual task, the technical aspects, experience guide, inspirations and intent behind the final artowrk.

 ## Introduction
 For our group task, we chose The Scream by Edvard Munch.
 The painting’s raw emotional intensity and its iconic, distorted landscape immediately stood out to us as the perfect work to reinterpret through code.
 Its swirling sky, vibrating colours, and sense of psychological tension made it an exciting challenge: how could we translate that same emotional weight into something interactive, animated, and digital?
 We were especially curious to see how we could use generative techniques to transform the original into a new visual experience.